RanaElGahawy/CalendarEffect/README.md

 1. Are calendar effects actually real?
 2. How do they evolve throughout the years?
 3. How persistent is the calendar effect across different stock exchanges?
-4. Does global crises like (Dot Com Bubble Burst,The Financial Crisis, and COVID-19) make the calendar effects less significant?
+4. Does global crises like (Dot Com Bubble Burst,The Financial Crisis) make the calendar effects less significant?

 ## Additional Datasets